ged/ruby-zyre/README.md

     node.join( 'global' )
     node.start

-    while event = node.recv
+    node.each_event do |event|
       event.print
     end

 To send a direct message to a different node you need to know its `UUID`.
-There are number of ways to discover this...
-[Ed: list uuid discovery methods]
+There are number of ways to discover this:

+    # The UUIDs of all connected peers
+    node.peers
+    # The UUIDs of all the peers which have joined the `general` group
+    node.peers_by_group( 'general' )
+    # The UUID of the peer that sent the event
+    received_event.peer_uuid

+You read events from the network with the Zyre::Node#recv method, but it blocks until an event arrives:

+    event = node.recv

+You can also iterate over arriving events:

+    node.each do |event|
+        ...
+    end

+or use Zyre::Node#each as an Enumerator:

+    five_events = node.each_event.take( 5 )

+You can also wait for a certain type of event:

+    event = node.wait_for( :SHOUT )

+and time out if it doesn't arrive within a certain length of time:

+    event = node.wait_for( :ENTER, timeout: 2.0 ) or
+        raise "No one else on the network!"

+You can join a group with Zyre::Node#join:

+    node.join( 'alerts' )

+and you can detect other nodes joining one of your groups by looking for JOIN events (Zyre::Event::Join objects):

+    node.wait_for( :JOIN )

-You can publish a message with a single part:
+You can publish a message to all nodes in a group with Zyre::Node#shout:

     node.shout( "group1", "This is a message." )